 Some eye surgeons perform LASIK using a mechanical blade, an older technology that is less precise than the laser-only technique used at nJoy Vision.
-LASIK using state-of-the-art excimer and femtosecond lasers is precise and predictable, causing minimal damage to the surrounding corneal tissue.
+LASIK using state-of-the-art excimer and femtosecond lasers is precise and predictable, helping to protect the surrounding corneal tissue.
 These computer-guided lasers can often produce changes that result in 20/20 vision or better for good LASIK candidates.

 How Is LASIK Performed?

-During the LASIK Surgery procedure, we use painless anesthetic drops to numb the eye.
-Then the eye surgeon creates a thin flap in the top layer of the cornea with a femtosecond laser.
-The surgeon then gently pulls back the flap and uses a computer-guided excimer laser to precisely reshape the cornea to correct vision problems.
+We use anesthetic drops to numb the eye before the LASIK procedure.
+Using a femtosecond laser, the eye surgeon creates a thin flap in the top layer of the cornea.
+After gently lifting the flap, the surgeon uses a computer-guided excimer laser to precisely reshape the cornea to correct vision problems.
 The flap is returned to its natural position, creating a healthy surface within 24 hours.
 This reshaping of the cornea helps the eye focus properly and reduces or eliminates the need for contact lenses or eyeglasses.

 Custom LASIK is a revolutionary all-laser LASIK treatment that uses the precision of wavefront technology to guide the excimer laser during the procedure.
 Wavefront technology measures the eye from front to back to create a detailed, 3D image of the eye, much like a fingerprint.
 This advanced image is then sent to the laser as a precise, customized guide for LASIK surgery designed for the specific individual.